Registrations is free but mandatory – deadline:

 Dr Nadia Maizi

-Dr Jacques Sainte-Marie – ICT and ecological transition
+Dr Jacques Sainte-Marie – ICT and ecological transition (by visio)

 The climate emergency requires us to act.
 For Inria, this means conducting research that contributes, directly or indirectly to decarbonisation.
 There are several main areas of focus: